 O'PEEP'S ATTRIBUTE AGREEMENT ANALYSIS EXPLANATION

-Does the bathroom need cleaning, yes or no?
-To you it looks sparkling clean.
-(So cleaning?
-No!)
-But your spouse says “The bathroom is disgusting, Honey!”
-(Cleaning?
-Yes!) ...
-Assessing the bathroom cleanliness on a peaceful Sunday morning leads to a different result than assessing it on a Friday evening.
 So, how to find out whether your bathroom needs cleaning?
 You want to measure something that you cannot measure with a gage.
 You need to get to results like “yes”/”no” OR “super clean”/ “more or less clean”/ ”disgusting”.
+In such a case, the attribute agreement analysis will tell you how good is your measurement system.

 Attribute Agreement Analysis is a Gage R&R Study for discrete data.

-WHEN TO WORK WITH ATTRIBUTE AGREEMENT ANALYSIS?
+WORKING WITH ATTRIBUTE AGREEMENT ANALYSIS

 Work with Attribute Agreement Analysis if you aim at doing a Gage R&R (Measurement System Analysis) for a test/measurement that does NOT lead to results you could gage with a measurement instrument.
 You need it if the results are qualitative.
 Examples: